Tests of General Relativity with Binary Black Holes from the second LIGO-Virgo Gravitational-Wave Transient Catalog: Remnant properties

 The $\mathrm{Kerr}_\mathrm{HM}$ template includes all fundamental prograde modes with $\ell \leq 4$, with the angular dependence parametrized using spin-weighted spherical harmonics, taking into account mode-mixing \cite{MMRDNP}.
 NR fits are used to compute amplitudes as a function of the initial binary parameters, and frequencies and damping times as a function of the remnant parameters where both the initial binary parameters and the remnant parameters are sampled independently with uniform priors.

 We use as a reference time $t_0$, which is chosen based on an estimate of the peak of the strain $(h_+^2 + h_{\times}^2)$ from the full IMR analyses assuming GR.\footnote{For events in O1 and O2, the waveform approximant used in the full IMR analyses was \SEOBROM.
-As for events in O3a, the waveform approximant used in the full IMR analyses was \IMRP{}, except for \NAME{GW190521A}{}, where \NRSur{} was used instead.} When overtones ($n>0$) are included in a template, we fit the data starting at $t_0$ itself \cite{Giesler:2019uxc, Isi:2019aib}, while in all other cases we start the fit $10 GM_\mathrm{f} (1+z)/c^3$ after $t_0$, which is when the least damped mode is expected to dominate the signal.
+As for events in O3a, the waveform approximant used in the full IMR analyses was \IMRP{}, except for \NAME{GW190521A}{}, where \NRSur{} was used instead.} When overtones ($n>0$) are included, for instance in a $\mathrm{Kerr_{221}}$ template, we fit the data starting at $t_0$ itself \cite{Giesler:2019uxc, Isi:2019aib}, while for a $\mathrm{Kerr_{220}}$ template we start the fit $10 GM_\mathrm{f} (1+z)/c^3$ after $t_0$, which is when the least damped mode is expected to dominate the signal.
+Fits with $\mathrm{Kerr}_\mathrm{HM}$ templates, on the other hand, start at $15 GM_\mathrm{f} (1+z)/c^3$ after $t_0$.
 The sky locations and start times at each detector are released in \cite{GWTC2:TGR:release}.